Skip to main content

 Aberdeen Research

-Maybe the lead-in questions should be rephrased to: “what are best-in-class companies doing? do you want to be the best too?”
-The IRF/Aberdeen Best Practices Study makes rigorous analysis of best-in-class companies, defined as those with the highest customer retention and sales growth.
+Maybe the lead-in questions should be rephrased: “What are best-in-class companies doing?
+Do you want to be the best too?”
+The IRF/Aberdeen Best Practices Study thoroughly analyzed best-in-class companies, defined as those with the highest customer retention and sales growth.
 The study provides hard, objective measurements of ROI.
 If the CFO wants ROI proof, this is your study!
 Or, the IRF Top Performer studies in #3 are equally positive.

 Incentive Federation

 Interesting.
-It is surprising the customer loyalty travel was high too.
+The use of incentive travel to motivate sales teams is a widely-held belief.
+Surprisingly, customer loyalty travel was high too.
 ROI for many different purposes, target audiences, and go-to-market strategies.

 Incentive Research Foundation

-Notice the keywords “properly designed” and “executed.”
-Allow me one quick sales pitch.
-Brightspot is fantastic at design and execution!
-Really awesome!
+This is the single best case study proving an ROI for incentive travel!
+Notice the keywords “properly designed” and “executed” are essential phrases.
+Allow us one quick sales pitch.
+Incentive travel agencies, like Brightspot, are fantastic at design and execution!
 Many competitors are travel people; they like to travel.
 They are charming people and can be good at logistics (if they are not having too much fun themselves).
-The Brightspot travel team are incentive people who know how to motivate and reward real people delivering real ROI results with superb attention-to-detail execution.
-As evidence, see our comprehensive methodology on “properly designing” incentive travel programs at www.corporateincentivetravel.net or the how-to guide, How to Start an Incentive Travel Program.
+The Brightspot travel team are business professionals who know how to motivate and reward real people delivering real ROI results with superb attention-to-detail execution.
+As evidence, see our comprehensive methodology on “properly designing” incentive travel programs on our how-to guide, How to Start an Incentive Travel Program.

 Multiple Sources